Distributional Principal Autoencoders: Distributional Principal Autoencoders

 Then we look for the encoder that maps data to a principal subspace in the sense of minimising the variability in the oracle reconstructed distribution:

-where $\|.\|$ denotes the Euclidean norm and $\beta\in(0,2]$ is a hyperparameter.\footnote{Here and in the following, the optimisation is with respect to $e\in \mathcal{E}$, where $\mathcal{E}$ is a pre-specified family of possible encoder functions, which can, for example, be a family of linear functions or a neural network class.
-Without ambiguity, we drop this specification for notational simplicity for both the encoder and, analogously, the decoder.} The variability of a distribution is measured in \eqref{eq:obj_enc} by the expected distance between two independent draws from this distribution.
-In this way, our encoder ideally collects the maximal possible amount of information about $X$ so that the remaining variability is the lowest.
-As we will see later, when taking $\beta=2$, after some reparametrisation, \eqref{eq:obj_enc} is essentially the same objective as for the encoder in AE or PCA, though we generally adopt $\beta<2$.
+where $\|.\|$ denotes the Euclidean norm and $\beta\in(0,2]$ is a hyperparameter.
+The optimisation is over a pre-specified encoder class $\mathcal{E}$, which can be a family of linear functions or a neural network class; we drop this specification from the notation for the encoder and the decoder when there is no ambiguity.
+The variability of a distribution is measured in \eqref{eq:obj_enc} by the expected distance between two independent draws from it, so the encoder ideally collects the maximal information about $X$ such that the remaining variability is the smallest possible.
+As we show below, taking $\beta=2$ recovers, after reparametrisation, the encoder objectives of AE and PCA, although we generally adopt $\beta<2$.

 The following proposition indicates an alternative interpretation of our criterion \eqref{eq:obj_enc} by showing its equivalence to minimising the reconstruction error, which sheds light on the connections to PCA and AE. \begin{proposition} For any $\beta\in(0,2]$, we have